-John: Well I was born in Ontario Canada in l935 and I came to St. Helena when I got married in 1957.
+John Sales: Well, I was born in Ontario, Canada in l935 and I came to St. Helena when I got married in 1957.

-John: Well, for my part I guess my earliest memory was my mother taught school here in 1955, I think it was 55-56 and it was when I was still in college then.
+John Sales: Well, for my part I guess my earliest memory was my mother taught school here in 1955, I think it was 55-56 and it was when I was still in college then.
 I just remember it being a nice little town at that time.
 Then we got married and I worked at Basalt Rock Co. in Napa and we lived here in town.
-We lived on Pope St. to begin with and then moved over into a newly built house on Adams St. And our daughter was born there.
+We lived on Pope Street to begin with and then moved over into a newly built house on Adams Street And our daughter was born there.
 Well she was born in a hospital, but when we lived there.
-I remember the first winter we were married it rained a lot and there was a certain amount of flooding down in the lower part of Pope Street.
+I remember the first winter we were married it rained a lot and there was a certain amount of flooding down in the lower portion of Pope Street.
 I remember driving back and forth to work.
 It was a challenge.
-We then moved to Napa, I’m trying to think of the dates.
-It was probably ‘59 or ’60, about 1960.______
+We then moved to Napa; I’m trying to think of the dates.
+It was probably ‘59 or ’60, about 1960.

-John: Right.
-So we bought a house down there.
+John Sales: Right.
+So, we bought a house down there.
 We actually looked at a lot of houses in St. Helena, but we couldn’t find anything that we could afford, or that was suitable.
-So we moved to Napa and we lived there about 5 years.
+So, we moved to Napa and we lived there about 5 years.
 Then we were able to sell our house there, and we bought a lot on Sulphur Springs and built a house there in 1966 and lived there 20 years, and raised our children there.
 Our company was sold in ’66 and I was transferred down to Pleasanton.
-So I commuted for six months and then we decided it was too much.
+So, I commuted for six months and then we decided it was too much.

-John: And remodeled Joanne’s parents’ house and that’s where we live.
+John Sales: And remodeled Joanne’s parents’ house and that’s where we live.
 So that’s basically the upshot.
 But St. Helena has changed greatly during those years.
-When I was in Basalt in Napa, I worked in a number of different areas.
+When I was at Basalt in Napa, I worked in a number of different areas.
 One of them was managing our transportation department and we had a large fleet of trucks at the time.
 Many of the drivers were people who lived in the upper valley, several of which were farmers part-time and truck drivers part-time.
 In those years most of the farmers had second jobs.
-If you were a small farm, you couldn’t make it on just the property, so you had to have a second job.
-The big change probably came in the late 70’s when the grape industry pretty much took over.
+If you were a small farmer, you couldn’t make it on just the property, so you had to have a second job.
+The big change probably came in the late ‘70s when the grape industry pretty much took over.
 Prior to that there were a lot of prunes, a lot of walnuts and dairy and other things.
-So it was a more diversified economy.
-So it’s changed dramatically.
+So, it was a more diversified economy.
+So, it’s changed dramatically.
 But it was a good town to raise your children in.

 So… What else?